. In the future you will receive a little piece of software to bring up Relativity Calculator directly from within this web pageRelativity Calculator

 Ditto ... dunno.

-Again: the LHC will hopefully answer this profound physics and philosophical question during the next decade.
+Again: the LHC and associated mathematical physicists will hopefully answer these profound physics and philosophical questions during the next decade.

 .